About Sullivan County

 Criminal Records

-The criminal records system in Sullivan County encompasses various types of records, including felony, misdemeanor, traffic violations, and sex offender registry information.
-The Sullivan County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Tennessee Public Records Act.
-Residents can conduct background checks through the Tennessee Bureau of Investigation, which provides comprehensive criminal history reports for a fee.
+The criminal records system in Sullivan County includes various types of records, including felony, misdemeanor, traffic violations, and sex offender registry information.
+Residents can conduct background checks through the Tennessee Bureau of Investigation, which provides full criminal history reports for a fee.

 • This process involves searching state databases for any criminal activity associated with an individual, offering a reliable method for employers and other entities to verify backgrounds.